abk7777/bio-nx/README.md

 ![Neo4j Screenshot](./img/neo4j-screenshot.png)

+*Please note that while things are under development, you will need to configure Neo4j's import folder to match the directory where the data is saved when running the Jupyter Notebook.*

 ### Future Implementations
 See the [open issues](https://github.com/abk7777/bioNX/issues) for a list of proposed features (and known issues).
 The current design includes these improvements:
-* Expand graph schema to nodes for:
+* Expand graph schema with nodes for:
   * Protein complexes
   * Cofactors
   * RNAs